 A range of riding helmets are available on site.
 You may not have a saddle bag on your horse but the guide will carry one with water etc and the vehicle is available at lunch times.

-This is a 4 day/3 night programme with 4 days riding available departing every Sunday (excludes Easter, Christmas and New Year).
+This is a 4 day/3 night programme with 3 or 4 days riding available departing every Sunday (excludes Easter, Christmas and New Year).
 Other dates available on request for groups of 3 or more, please enquire.